ArbiterLib/Arbiter/README.md

 ## Motivation

-Arbiter’s main contributors originally built [Carthage](https://github.com/Carthage/Carthage), a dependency manager for iOS and OS X frameworks.
+Arbiter’s main contributors originally built [Carthage](https://github.com/Carthage/Carthage), a dependency manager for iOS and macOS frameworks.
 Carthage introduced some novel ideas which aren’t commonly found in other dependency managers, like a focus on [decentralization](#lazy-decentralized-dependency-resolution).
 Unfortunately, Carthage is fairly coupled to Apple’s development tools and process.

 Arbiter was conceived, in part, to **generalize the best of Carthage’s features** for use by _any_ dependency manager, on a variety of platforms.